Directed by: Alfonso Cuaron || Produced by: Alfonso Cuaron, Jorge Vergara

 As for the films’ central narrative, its character-driven story about two adolescent boys taking a road-trip with an older woman, is the most straightforward yet often the most rewarding.
 Cuaron and his co-writer brother Carlos develop all three characters (particularly the younger males) and contrast the boy’s youthful energy, immaturity, and nativity with their older shared paramour’s experience, maturity, and perspective.

-All in all, Alfonso Cuaron’s signature millennial piece is a fine work of cinematic drama and should be commended for its ambitious, three-pronged thematic attack.
-Its various thematic structures don’t always fit, sometimes feeling like they were forced together rather than constructed organically, but for all its effort it is an admirable road-movie.
+All in all, Alfonso Cuaron’s signature millennial piece is an alright cinematic drama that should be commended for its ambitious, three-pronged thematic attack.
+Its various plot-devices don’t always fit, sometimes feeling like they were forced together rather than constructed organically, but for all its effort it is an admirable road-movie.
 Y Tu Mama Tambien packs enough sexual energy and sociopolitical intelligence, matched with effective characters, to make this journey transcend language and cultural barriers.
 Its crudeness is overrated and perhaps unnecessary, but I’d be lying if I didn’t say that made it more memorable.

 SUMMARY & RECOMMENDATION: Cuaron’s signature road-trip covers more thematic ground than most films twice its running time, while never feeling stuffed or overly detailed.
 When the Cuaron brothers’ screenplay and Alfonso’s direction come together, the film runs like a well oiled machine.
 Y Tu Mama Tambien is well cast and led by an alluringly sensual Maribel Verdu.
 Her chemistry with her sexually potent but trigger-happy male suitors is well orchestrated and perfected in a tragic shot combining Foosball and a payphone booth.